StackStorm/st2/docs/source/runners.rst

 executing complex workflows.
 For more information, please refer to the :doc:`Workflows </workflows>` and :doc:`CloudSlang </cloudslang>` section of documentation.

+Note: This runner is currently in an experimental phase which means that there might be bugs and the external user facing API might change.

 Runner parameters
 ~~~~~~~~~~~~~~~~~